 Why choose plastics in packaging?

-Injection moulded plastics can be shaped into anything required and are easy to keep clean and sterile.
-Use of Plastics in packaging can be rigid for protection or flexible to fit around any shape.
-They are lightweight and convenient.
-Importantly, they don’t affect the taste of food products and keeps them free from contamination.
-They can be hermetically sealed for optimum protection.
+Injection-molded plastics can be formed into any shape needed and are easy to clean and keep sterile.
+Plastic packaging can be either rigid for protection or flexible to wrap around various shapes.
+It’s lightweight and convenient.
+Crucially, it doesn’t alter the taste of food and keeps it uncontaminated.
+Additionally, plastic packaging can be hermetically sealed for maximum protection.

 What are some of the different packaging plastics types?